 Helpful hints for parents/guardians:

-Have your child pack his or her suitcase, trunk or duffle bag, We get more lost and found items when a child does not know what their parents packed for them.
+Have your child pack his or her suitcase, trunk or duffle bag.
+We get more lost and found items when a child does not know what their parents packed for them.
 Children will not claim a lost and found item if they do not know they brought it to camp.

 Put your child’s name on their items and in clothing.
 It helps us return items to the correct person.